 -Yeah… They definitely don’t plan on taking me in alive…

-I quickly darted around the corner and took a moment to relax underneath the staircase.
+Quickly darting around the corner, I took a moment to relax underneath the staircase.

 -Okay… Piece of cake from here on, right?